Want to know what are pool balls made of? Then all you have to do is head over to our site. We can answer almost any question you have about the pool.

 What Are Pool Balls Made Of?

-Over the centuries pool balls have been made with many different materials like ivory, wood, clay, ceramic, but the most common and popular materials in our today’s day are a special type of plastic called Phenolic Resin or Bakelite.
-There is a company in Belgium that manufactures over 80% of pool/billiard balls to the world’s markets, to my knowledge they have perfected the best so far in the field of billiards/pool balls.
+Over the centuries pool balls have been made with many different materials like ivory, wood, clay, and ceramic, but the most common and popular materials in our today’s day are a special type of plastic called Phenolic Resin or Bakelite.
+There is a company in Belgium that manufactures over 80% of pool/billiard balls for the world’s markets, to my knowledge they have perfected the best so far in the field of billiards/pool balls.

-What is Phenolic Resin
+What is Phenolic Resin?

-Phenolic Resin otherly knowns as Phenolic Formaldehyde are made by a mixture of one or more based materials like fiberglass and paper and laminated with resin that is found in myriad.
+Phenolic Resin otherly knowns as Phenolic Formaldehyde are made by a mixture of one or more based materials like fibreglass and paper and laminated with resin that is found in myriad.
 The full process of this is been done under a severe amount of pressure and heat.
-I don’t want to get too detailed in this article on what are pool balls made of, the most important thing is that the Phenolic Resin is the best material so far poo;/billiard balls.
+I don’t want to get too detailed in this article on what are pool balls made of, the most important thing is that Phenolic Resin is the best material so far poo;/billiard balls.

-What is Bakelite
+What is Bakelite?

-This is a very special type of plastic, this type of plastic was built to withstand a great amount of heat, cover-ups in some electrical items, phones, and other devices.
+This is a very special type of plastic, this type of plastic was built to withstand a great amount of heat, and cover-ups in some electrical items, phones, and other devices.
 This type of plastic was the first to make synthetic components and was developed in New York in 1907.

 Fun Factors Of Pool

-Originally pool balls were made of stones then after that, they used clay and wood that was the same weight as the stone would be.
+Originally pool balls were made of stones then after that, they used clay and wood that were the same weight as the stone would be.
 Those were the first materials used to make the billiard in those days however the balls were not very durable to keep the round shape of not chipping or damaging.

-A pool cue in those time was not known as pool cue but a Mace, the playing pattern of the game was so different in those time, the rules that are applied now in the game was not even thought of in those days making the game freer to just shove the balls in the pocket holes on the table.
+A pool cue in those time was not known as a pool cue but a Mace, the playing pattern of the game was so different in those time, and the rules that are applied now in the game was not even thought of in those days making the game freer to just shove the balls in the pocket holes on the table.

-The name cue stick was developed in the late 1600s and the term pool was then developed in the 1900s, the eight ball pool game was the first to develop then came after the nine-ball pool and others.
+The name cue stick was developed in the late 1600s and the term pool was then developed in the 1900s, the eight-ball pool game was the first to develop then came after the nine-ball pool and others.
 The history of the game is a very fun factor to learn and know about I am sure if you are a lover of the game like myself you will be amassed.

 Pool And Woman

-In 1948, that was the year in which the first female to have completed the world champion billiard title as well, from that event took forth females are said to be equally talented with men some will even be better.
+In 1948, that was the year in which the first female to have completed the world champion billiard title as well, from that event took forth females are said to be equally talented as men some will even be better.

 Pool Balls Durability